andycranston/pngshot/README.md

 By default the command line option `-u` (`--udp`) causes the `pngshot.py` program to listen for UDP packets on port 8333.
-If you want to listen on a different port (perhaps because another program isalready using port 8333) then specify a different port.
+If you want to listen on a different port (perhaps because another program is already using port 8333) then specify a different port.
 For example:

 ```
 python pngshot.py -u -p 6543